-House of Cards is Michael's most famous novel.
-More than twenty-five years since its first publication it is still considered to be the definitive political thriller.
+House of Cards was written nearly thirty years ago but is still considered to be the definitive political thriller.

 Based around the life and inexhaustible lusts of machiavellian politician Francis Urquhart, the novel was adapted into the hugely acclaimed BBC television series and spawned FU's famous quote that has been used by countless politicians “…you might think that, I couldn't possibly comment”.

 The idea for a novel based around the dark political arts came to me shortly after the 1987 general election campaign, which had been particularly bruising.
-Margaret Thatcher won that election comfortably, but she made many enemies while doing so – too many, I thought.
+Margaret Thatcher won that election but made many enemies while doing so – too many, I thought.
 It inspired me to begin work on a plot – entirely fictional, of course – to get rid of a Prime Minister.
 The book was dramatised by the BBC, and in the very week it was first broadcast Margaret was forced out of Downing Street.
 It seemed almost impossible, but she was gone.
 Fact had overtaken Fiction.